opnsense/docs/source/manual/how-tos/IPv6_ZenUK.rst

 -----------------

 When using DHCPv6 on the WAN, our DHCPv6 LAN server is set automatically, however when using statics, we need to set it up.
-Goto Services->DHCPv6[LAN]
+Go to :menuselection:`Services --> DHCPv6[LAN]`.

 Firstly, enable the server.